DILLON9999/TechTalk/README.md

 ## Overview

 **TechTalk** is a **phone-first assistant** for anyone who struggles with technology (e.g., elderly users).
-It runs as a **Vapi** voice agent and uses **Composio MCP** tools to act inside the caller’s accounts (Gmail, Google Calendar, Google Drive, and optional Maps/Places).
+It runs as a **Vapi** voice agent and uses **Composio MCP** tools to act inside the caller’s accounts (Gmail, Google Calendar, Google Drive, and more soon).
 The assistant **explains what it will do, asks for permission, performs the action, and reads back the result**—all in plain, patient language.

 **Key benefits**